-Everyone that works for the Entiat School District is an educator and is an incredibly important part of our team.
 The roles that our bus drivers, custodians, kitchen staff, secretaries, district office personnel, counselors, administrators, paraprofessionals, coaches, teachers, etc. have on our team in the success of your child cannot be understated.
 We certainly welcome and need you parents on our team.
-In fact, teamwork is at the core of our school theme:
+Teamwork is at the core of our school theme:

 BETTER TOGETHER: One Team; One Vision; One Community